krawaller/algol5/modules/content/material/games/neutreeko/about.md

 updated: 2020-09-16
 ---
 {GAME} is a simple game played on a board with 5×5 squares.
-The name is a portmanteau of Neutron and Teeko, two games on which it is based.
+The game is based of the Neutron and Teeko games.

 {PIC:name=physicalneutreeko.jpg,cred=Image by Niecodziennik,credurl=https://rygalo.com/2013/02/04/neutreeko/,title=Physical Neutreeko board}

-Neutreeko is a highly tactical game with little room for long-term strategic planning.
-But if neither side has an attack coming up, it can often be a good idea to immobilize your opponent by forcing him into a corner.
+{GAME} is a tactical game, with both players trying to outsmart each other.
+The game is fast phased, with little room for errors.
+This makes it challenging to plan ahead.
+As a rule of thumb, you should avoid getting stuck in the corners.